 All votes should be recorded by rank (Professor, Associate Professor, Assistant Professor) with an indication of the number at each level eligible to vote.
 The votes of the Professors in Residence may be included with the corresponding professorial ranks.
 If a department has only one member at any rank, his/her vote may be recorded with those of the next rank in order to provide confidentiality.
 Any opinions of non-Senate members must be recorded and identified separately from those of Senate members.

-Votes should be recorded as “yes,” “no,” or “abstain.”
+Votes should be recorded as “for,” “against,” or “abstain.”
 If faculty members are on leave or otherwise unavailable, this should be indicated.
 Faculty members may vote in absentia if that is the agreed upon procedure for the department.
 If there are absences or abstentions on procedural grounds (deans, CAP members, near relatives, etc.), the number of such instances should be recorded separately.
 Negative votes should be explained in the department letter.

 The method of taking votes will continue to be left to the discretion of the department.
 It is important that this be done in some way that will result in a clear picture of faculty opinion about the proposed action.
 That opinion must be reported in such a way that those who review the case will be able to understand it without having to send the dossier back to the department for clarification.